rdf-pipeline/framework/ReadMe.txt

 or issues list.
 It is currently being used as a place for recording notes or things to do.

+12/30/11: I have not thought a whole lot about locking and deadlock, but one idea that seems appealing (when we get to addressing it) is to use a sort of "snapshot locking" scheme.
+When an updater is run, all ins are "snapshot locked", which causes them to be treated as (coherent) snapshots.
+Instead of blocking concurrent writing, newly written data will be written to a new instance, which in turn will be treated as a snapshot if another updater "snapshot locks" that instance.
+Each snapshot will be released when it has no (downstream) updaters reading it.
+If an instance is large and only a small portion is updated, then it can be handled in a mapcar manner, such that its constituents are recursively snapshot-locked, and constituents that did not change are merely linked from the new instance.

+Also, I'm thinking that instead of passing $callerUri and $callerLM, we might want to pass a %callers hashref, which would contain all callers in the call chain (to detect loops).
+A node that is designed to handle a call chain loop could be marked as something like:

+  :myNode p:allowRecursiveNotify true .

+On the other hand, it would be better to check for dependency loops during compiletime (when analyzing the pipeline) instead of at runtime.
+In that case a node marked p:allowRecursiveNotify could be treated as a break in the dependency graph.

 12/25/11: Instead of using "scope", I've shifted to using &IsSameServer and &IsSameType, both because these are two separate questions and because the URI prefix for a different env must be a different server